jhcheung/almost-simply-one/README.md

 ```

 Then, you can navigate to localhost:8000 and create a game to play.
 Please note that this is a multiplayer game with no single player mode so multiple players will need to join the game to start.

+### How to play

+One player will be the guesser while everyone else gives a clue.

+If any clues match, they are eliminated.